cncjs/cncjs/README.md

 If you want to run it on Raspberry Pi with Raspbian Wheezy, be sure to [install gcc/g++ 4.8](https://somewideopenspace.wordpress.com/2014/02/28/gcc-4-8-on-raspberry-pi-wheezy/) before npm install.

-Check out [Git Installation](https://github.com/cheton/cnc.js#git-installation) and [Docker Image Installation (x64 only)](https://github.com/cheton/cnc.js#docker-image-installation-x64-only) for other installation methods.
+Check out [wiki](https://github.com/cheton/cnc.js/wiki/Installation) for other installation methods.

 ## Upgrade
 Run `npm update -g cncjs` to upgrade to a newer version.